kaikue/LovelyWorld/README.md

 	- thrown solids will slide along nonsolid items- should all items just be solid?
 	- thrown item landing on head is weird
 		- gets stuck in midair
-- moving platforms (run/jump/throw momentum)
+- moving platforms
-	- if standing on solid rigidbody with velocity, take its velocity
-	- includes enemies (& other holdables)
+	- keep momentum when jumping (apply xforce)
-	- applies to players & holdables
+	- make horiz/vert moving platforms to test
 - enemies
 	- player damage when hitting side/bottom
 		- hurt trigger box (bigger than hold box)